Budgeting for burst pipes

 The cost of a burst pipe

-Even if you take out a home insurance policy, you may still have some costs to pay, depending on your policy type.
+Even if you have a home insurance policy, you may still have some costs to pay depending on your policy type.
 Always read your insurance policy documents carefully to check the amount of cover and your excess level.

 - The cost of locating and accessing the leak

 - The cost of water damage to fixtures and fittings as a result of the leak

 Locating a leak can be tricky.
 If a leak is coming from an area of the house you don’t have access to, you may need to call in an expert.